kevincoakley/GraphAnalyticsforBigDataHandsOn/ExamplesofAnalytics/Metros-Part1.md

 Hands On: Building A Graph
 ================================

+## Start the VM and Download the Datasets

+Ensure the Cloudera Quick Start virtual machine is started and have downloaded the dataset, Examples of Analytics from the provided link
+in the content for this week.

+Be sure to copy the ExamplesOfAnalytics.zip file to the Cloudera's Home folder before proceeding.

 ## Run the Spark Shell
 Open a terminal in the Cloudera Quick Start virtual machine by clicking **Applications**, **System Tools** then **Terminal**.

+Extract the zip file to the Cloudera Home directory with the default name, Examples of Analytics, and be sure to check inside that directory to list
+the contents of the EOADATA directory and ensure all files are there.

-Once the terminal is open, start the Spark Shell.
+Now start the Spark Shell.

     spark-shell